 Section Setting Description Virtual Service Advanced > Manual Configuration Enabling this option will prevent the HAProxy configuration file being written for this Virtual Service, leaving the user to configure it via the - Layer 7 Manual Configuration page.
 If the virtual service labels match the one in the manual configuration you will be able to see the status of the virtual service as well as control it via the system overview as you would any other service.
 Note For more information on creating a manually defined layer 7 VIP, please refer to Layer 7 - Custom Configurations.
-Advanced > Create Backend Only Enabling this option will stop the automatic creation of a Frontend in the HAProxy configuration file for this Virtual Service's Backend.
-The pool of Real Servers will not be directly accessible to clients via the network but can instead be made accessible from another Virtual Service by naming this Virtual Service in a Backend ACL rule.
+Advanced > Create Backend Only HAProxy co Real Server can instead is option will stop the automatic creation of a Frontend in the onfiguration file for this Virtual Service's Backend.
+The pool of rs will not be directly accessible to clients via the network but I be made accessible from another Virtual Service by naming Service in a Backend ACL rule.
 Note For more information on creating backend VIPs please refer to HAProxy Backends.

 Section Setting Description Protocol Advanced > HTTP Pipeline Mode (HTTP mode only) Select how HAProxy should handle HTTP pipelining to client and server.
 The options are: Keep-alive Both - Enable pipelining from both the client to HAProxy and from HAProxy to the server.
 Close both client and server - Disable pipelining, always closing connections to both client and server using HTTP.
 Keep-alive client, close server - Allow client to negotiate pipelining, whilst closing the server connection using HTTP.
-Close client, force close server - Close the server connection at the TCP layer, as well as sending the Connection: close header.
+Close client, force close server - Close the server connection at the TOP has a server of the server connection at the the server of the server connection at the the server of the server of the server connection at the the server of the server of the server connection at the the server of the server o TCP layer, as well as sending the Connection: close header.
 Also close the client connection using HTTP.
 Advanced > Work around broken Connection: close (HTTP mode only) Work around Real Servers that do not correctly implement the HTTP Connection:close option.
 Advanced > Accept Invalid HTTP Requests (HTTP mode only) This allows invalid characters in header names to be passed through to the backend.
 If a fix is not immediately available, enable this option.
 However it can hide further application bugs as well as open security breaches and should only be enabled as a last resort.
 Ultimately fix your application.
 Advanced > HTTP request timeout (DoS Protection) (HTTP mode only) Enabling this option helps protect against Slowloris type attacks.
 With this option enabled the client must send the full HTTP header request within 5 Seconds.
 Advanced > Reuse Idle HTTP Connections (HTTP mode only) It is possible to reuse idle connections to serve requests from the same session which can be beneficial in terms of performance.
 It is important to note that the first request of a session is always sent over its own connection, and only subsequent requests may be dispatched over other existing connections.
 Advanced > TCP Keep-alive (TCP Mode only) Enables the transmission of TCP keep-alive on both the client and the server sides of the connection.
 Its important to note that this has nothing to do with HTTP keep-alive.
 This Option is enabled by default when using persistence modes - MS Session Broker and RDP Client Cookie.
 Advanced > Redispatch If a real server becomes un-responsive ignore persistence and send client connection to another available real server.
 If Unsure leave enabled.